 Group Home A conducted a workforce analysis to determine they have two distinct groups of workers to cultivate: long term staff and new hires.
 Current workers have been with the home for an average of 22.6 months.
 Among those, 55% had been with the home for more than one year; the rest have been employed less than 12 months.
 Workers who left had an been employed an average of 11 months, with 40% leaving in the first 6 months after being hired.
 With this data, Group Home A was able to design interventions to reduce the number of workers who leave early in their employment as well as offer career development supports and opportunities for their long-term staff.

 Does Group Home A's scenario sound familiar?
 Do you want to learn how to conduct a similar analysis for your agency to inform your workforce retention strategy?
 Then this webinar is for you.
-Conducting this assessment is one component in helping agencies understand the nature of their own workforce and identify specific problem areas that the agency can proactively address.
+Conducting a workplace assessment is one component in helping agencies understand the nature of their own workforce and identify specific problem areas that the agency can proactively address.

 Claire Benway, Education Specialist, RTC on Community Living, ICI, University of Minnesota